vishwa-s-a/VITMAS_Task0_21BCI0026/README.md

 27. git remote -v:- shows the url where the files are pushed and fetched.
 28. git push origin:- finally uploads all the specified files in the online repository.
 29. git clone (URL):- it is used to clone the online repository into local machine from the specified URL.
+30. ls :- lists all the files present in that directory